inclusionAI/dFactory/docs/source/algo/trainable_parallel_decoding.rst

 DPARALLEL: Learnable Parallel Decoding
 --------------------------------------

-DPARALLEL is inspired by the DPARALLEL: Learnable Parallel Decoding for DLLMs approach, which introduces an entropy-based regularization term to the training loss to encourage the model to learn parallel decoding capabilities.
+DPARALLEL: Learnable Parallel Decoding for DLLMs [arXiv:2509.26488] is a novel approach that introduces an entropy-based regularization term to the training loss to encourage the model to learn parallel decoding capabilities.

 Methodology
 ~~~~~~~~~~~